 It can look quite different here between low and high tide.
 The beaches are much larger at low tide and almost disappear when the tide is high.
 Whenever you go, there’s a lot of trash around the path here and on the beaches.
 There are several nice benches dotted along the route where you can sit and admire the trash.

-At Changi Point itself, there’s a raised wooden walkway from where there are views across to Indonesia and over a sandy bay on the Singapore shoreline.
+At Changi Point itself, there’s a raised wooden walkway from where there are views across to Malaysia and over a sandy bay on the Singapore shoreline.
 Roughly 500 metres further there’s another boardwalk over the beach or ocean, depending on the tide.
 Just behind the short section of the boardwalk is a toilet block.